Kallu-A/to_do_reminder/README.md

 - `sudo docker container exec CONTAINERID cargo test` replace `CONTAINERID` by the id of your container
   - launch the test and hopefully everything will be ok
 - Dont forget to do `sudo docker-compose down` once you're done

+# Security
+The password is saved in the database with the encryption `PBKDF2` token are generated with serialise and `sha256` encryption plus a private cookie with `base64` hash

 ---

 # Implemented